YongDaLi/deltahappiness/README.md

 > Jose: [**in a sad voice**] it's just one more app

+> Emma S.: Do you want to play "Who is Afraid of the Black Man"?

 # Very important questions to discuss

 You people gotta add stuff here I already added the great excursion ideas.